Juli-CVidal/Spring-Egg-News/README.md

-Hi, welcome to my Spring exercises!
+Hi, welcome to my Spring exercises!!

 ### The exercise has validations by both frontend and backend
 <div>